weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 }
 ```

+Currently, the only available model is `textembedding-gecko-001`.

-The model accepts a maximum of 3,072 input tokens, and and outputs 768-dimensional vector embeddings.
+The `textembedding-gecko-001` accepts a maximum of 3,072 input tokens, and and outputs 768-dimensional vector embeddings.

 ### Rate limits